AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Trickster.md

 - If you didn't attack during the previous round with a melee weapon, your first melee weapon attack during a round deals one and a half times its normal damage.
 - If you didn't attack during the previous round with a ranged weapon, your first ranged weapon attack during a round deals one and a half times its normal damage.
-- If you didn't use the Dodge reaction during the previous round, your first Dodge reaction during a round raises your AC by an additional 2.
+- If you didn't use the [[#Shifting Tempo|dodge reaction]] during the previous round, your first Dodge reaction during a round raises your AC by an additional 2.

 ### Perfected Technique